KULeuven-MICAS/snitch_cluster/docs/tutorial/streamer_design.md

 - We need two reader ports each with a data width that is 256 bits wide.
 We also want to use 8 FIFO buffers for each reader port.
 The SNAX ALU will have 4 PEs in parallel each taking in 64 bits of data in each PE.
 Hence, the a need for a 256-bit wide reader port.
 - We need one writer port with a data width of 512 bits and uses 8 FIFO buffers.
 The SNAX ALU output is double the data width: 128 bits per port of a PE and hence with 4 PEs results in 512 bits-wide write port.
 - We only need one temporal loob bound for this streamer.
-- The general affine address generation for this streamer is:
+- The general strided address generation for this streamer is:

 ```
 for(i = 0; i < N; i++):